 |Class Period:||06/10/2014 - 01/11/2016|

-This is a securities class action against HeartWare International, Inc. (“HeartWare” or the “Company”) (NASDAQ: HTWR) and certain of its senior executives (collectively, “Defendants”).
+This is a securities class action against HeartWare International, Inc. (“HeartWare” or the “Company”) (NASDAQ: HTWR) and its former Chief Executive Officer Douglas E. Godshall (collectively, “Defendants”).
 The action asserts claims under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (“Exchange Act”) on behalf of investors in HeartWare common stock between June 10, 2014 and January 11, 2016, inclusive (the “Class Period”).
-A copy of the Complaint filed in the action can be found here.

 HeartWare is a medical device company that develops and manufactures miniaturized implantable heart pumps.
 The Complaint alleges that during the Class Period, HeartWare and certain of its senior executives violated provisions of the Exchange Act by making numerous false and misleading statements and omissions of material fact, including in press releases and in statements during conferences and conference calls with analysts and investors.
 Specifically, the Complaint alleges that after the U.S. Food and Drug Administration (“FDA”) issued a Warning Letter identifying numerous manufacturing and other regulatory failures at the Company’s sole manufacturing facility, Defendants falsely assured investors that the Company had addressed those problems, and that they therefore posed no risk to the clinical trials or timely approval of MVAD, a pump that HeartWare is presently developing.